Rayleigh, Essex: Religion

-The Church of England parish church of the Holy Trinity is at the top of the High Street.
+The Church of England parish church of the Holy Trinity is sited at the top of the High Street.
 A church existed on the site in Saxon times and the present building has a Norman chancel.
 The bell tower was built in the 15th century and includes stone taken from the castle when that fell into disuse.
 The church has an impressive Tudor brick porch.
-The Gothic Revival architect C.C.
-Rolfe restored the chancel in 1873.
+The Gothic Revival architect, C.C.
+Rolfe, restored the chancel in 1873.

-The parish church of Saint Michael and All Angels is in Sir Walter Raleigh Drive near Sweyne School.
-It was built in the 1950s when Rayleigh expanded considerably.
+The parish church of Saint Michael and All Angels is in Sir Walter Raleigh Drive, near Sweyne School.
+It was built in the 1950s, when Rayleigh expanded considerably.
 It has a multi-purpose building which is used by other local groups as well as the church.

 Our Lady of Ransom Catholic Church is on London Hill.

 The United Reformed Church is on Crown Hill.

-The Baptist Church is in the High Street.
+The Baptist Church is sited in the High Street.
 The building opened for worship on 25 March 1799, shortly before the first Pastor, Rev James Pilkington, was inducted in June 1799.
 In June 1979, work started on a church extension.
 This added significantly more seating and completed some much needed repairs.